 When patients undergo regular skin cancer screenings, it increases the chance of a skin cancer lesion being caught early, in the treatable stage.
 A skin exam is a quick appointment that generally takes about 20 – 30 minutes.
 Most patients find that there is minimal, if any, pain during the examination.
 For first time appointments, it may take a little longer as our skin experts will go over a patient's medical history and ask questions about any skin cancer risk factors.
 With over five million cases of skin cancer diagnosed every year in the United States, contrary to what people might think, anyone can get skin cancer.
 Annual screenings with a certified dermatologist from head to toe is a preventative way to monitor your overall general health.

-With two convenient locations in Corte Madera and San Francisco, CA let our certified dermatologist and experienced staff at Pacific Skin and Cosmetic Dermatology Corte Madera help.
+With two convenient locations in Corte Madera and greater Marin County, CA and San Francisco, CA let our certified dermatologist and experienced staff at Pacific Skin and Cosmetic Dermatology Corte Madera help.
 Contact us today to schedule your private skin cancer screening appointment.